SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

 \subsection{VLA RL steering}

 We further explore whether SOLE-R1 rewards can be used to semantically steer a strong pre-trained vision-language-action (VLA) policy.
-We start with offline evaluation on SmolVLA rollouts in LIBERO, observing that SOLE-R1 reliably distinguishes semantically correct versus incorrect grasps and placements on unseen objects (Figures \ref{fig:smolvla_1} and \ref{fig:smolvla_2} in the Appendix), assigning consistently higher progress to goal-consistent outcomes despite not being trained on these objects.
-Further, using SmolVLA as a base policy, we show that SOLE-R1 enables diffusion-based RL steering toward a specific goal interpretation under language ambiguity, increasing success from 2\% to a median of 12\% without task-specific tuning or additional supervision.
-Notably, this improvement arises in a long-horizon, cluttered setting where sparse-reward steering fails entirely, highlighting SOLE-R1’s ability to provide informative dense guidance even when absolute success remains challenging.
+We start with offline evaluation on SmolVLA rollouts in LIBERO, observing that SOLE-R1 reliably distinguishes semantically correct versus incorrect grasps and placements on unseen objects (Appendix \ref{appendix:vla_steering}).
+Further, we show that SOLE-R1 enables diffusion-based RL steering toward a specific goal under language ambiguity, increasing success from 2\% to a median of 12\%.
+Notably, this improvement arises in a long-horizon, cluttered setting where sparse-reward steering fails entirely, highlighting SOLE-R1’s ability to provide dense guidance.